aeecleclair/Hyperion/README.md

 ## Running Hyperion with Gunicorn

-For production we encourage to run Hyperion with multiple Gunicorn workers.
+For production we encourage to use Gunicorn to run and manage multiple Uvicorn workers.
 You can use our [docker image](./Dockerfile) and [docker-compose file](./docker-compose.yaml) files to run Hyperion with Gunicorn.
+See [Gunicorn with Uvicorn](https://fastapi.tiangolo.com/deployment/server-workers/#gunicorn-with-uvicorn-workers) FastAPI documentation.

 Do not use gunicorn `--preload` flag.
 It initialise a first Hyperion instance then fork it to create workers.
 This is not compatible with the way we handle loggers in their own thread.